 ICU believes in "later specialization," a feature of liberal arts education which allows students more time to study a variety of subjects before deciding on a major.
 Students choose courses, many offered in small classes, according to their individual needs with help from faculty.

 The curriculum consists of college-wide and specialized courses.
 College-wide courses are for language study, general education courses and physical education.
-Based on our policy of bilingualism, students take language courses in their freshman and sophomore year (English for Liberal Arts for April students and Japanese Language Program for September students).
+Based on our policy of bilingualism, students take language courses in their freshman and sophomore year (Depending on the student's language requirements, English for Liberal Arts or Japanese Language Programs).
 In addition to language proficiency, these courses provide training in academic skills such as thesis writing and discussion to enhance competence in critical thinking and communication.
 World Language courses provide instruction in languages other than Japanese and English.
 They provide students with the opportunity to explore unfamiliar cultures and thinking in order to nurture a broad perspective.
 General education courses form the core of the liberal arts curriculum: the humanities, the social sciences and the natural sciences.
 Based on their experience in these courses students are able to choose their major.
 In addition, they acquire the tools necessary to approach their chosen field from various perspectives.
 Physical education cultivates students' holistic growth by helping them enhance their physical, mental and moral well-being.
 These college-wide courses enable students to develop flexible thinking backed by the opportunity to explore diverse cultures and perspectives.

 Having built a firm academic foundation with their general education courses, students narrow down their interests by choosing a major from the humanities, social sciences and natural sciences by the end of their sophomore year.
 Intermediate and advanced courses offer a deep-learning experience through seminars and experiments in small classes.
 Students can choose from interdisciplinary majors, as well as single, double and major/minor arrangements, which allow them to explore several different fields at the same time.
 Seniors use the three terms of their last year in the College to write a thesis on a theme of their choice.
 Through this exercise in composing and presenting academic research, students bring together what they have learned in their undergraduate studies.